Perth City Hall: History

+Perth Museum

+In January 2019, BAM Construction began work on a £30 million programme of works to convert the city hall into a new heritage and arts attraction based on a design by Mecanoo.
+The new attraction will incorporate displays on the Stone of Destiny and the Kingdom of Alba.

 In December 2020, the Scottish Government announced that the Stone of Destiny would be relocated to the hall by 2024.

 A competition to name the building's forthcoming museum section was launched in March 2022, with the winning name being "Perth Museum", with 60% of the votes.

+The building reopened on 30 March 2024 as the Perth Museum, with the Stone of Destiny and the Carpow Logboat as two of the flagship items on display.